-Eternity existing forever both before, now and yet to come.
+Eternity existing forever both before, now, and yet to come.
 As you continually search for your place in the overall scheme of things.
-With a comfort known as something done repetitively, over and over again.
-A great sense of satisfaction that all becomes and is second nature.
+With a comfort known as something done repetitively, repeatedly.
+A profound sense of satisfaction that all becomes and is second nature.

 Remain simply within the oneness of everything and pursue nothing beyond the ethereal as the reclusive sage.
 Complete with the knowledge of the Tao and understanding what it means.
 Remember from where you have come.
 As we are here to remind you of where you will return with us.
 Everything is here within yourself to rediscover and relearn.
 Keep to the open road as the Perfected Man and know immortality can only follow.
 4/12/94